ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

 .. note::

-   In order to collect network counters via PAPI, ensure the `/proc/sys/kernel/perf_event_paranoid` has a value <= 2.
+   To collect network counters using Process Application Program Interface (PAPI), ensure that `/proc/sys/kernel/perf_event_paranoid` has a value <= 2.
 See :ref:`rocprof-sys_papi_events` for details.